-The United States Supreme Court has officially scheduled oral arguments for what many believe will be a landmark case regarding religious liberty.
+The United States Supreme Court has scheduled arguments for a case surrounding a pro-life group's lawsuit against an Ohio electoral speech law.